-- Umar is highly respected in Sunni Islam, but is Shia’s tend to have a negative view of him.
-Paul is highly regarded throughout all of Christianity.
+- Umar is highly respected in Sunni Islam, but Shia’s tend to have a negative view of him.
+Whereas, Paul is highly regarded throughout all of branches of Christianity.

 - Umar did not write any parts of the Quran whereas much of the New Testament came from Paul.

-- Umar did not deviate from the teachings of Prophet Muhammad, but Paul’s teachings were almost completely different from what Jesus’.
+- Umar did not deviate from the teachings of Prophet Muhammad, but Paul’s teachings were vastly different from what Jesus taught.